Watch this video as an example of correct library behaviour. (tee hee)

 Only teachers will work the Circulation computer

-Students may check out as many items the classroom teacher decides.
+Students may check out as many items as indicated by the classroom teacher.
 (Teacher discretion)

 Students may be given special permission from their classroom teacher to sign out additional materials for special projects.